babewithmoney/Whispr/README.md

 # Whispr - Anonymous Confessions Platform

-Whispr is a modern web application that allows users to share anonymous confessions and interact through emoji reactions.
-Built with Ruby on Rails and styled with Tailwind CSS, it features a responsive masonry layout and real-time updates.
+Whispr is a web application that allows users to share anonymous confessions and interact through emoji reactions.
+Built with Ruby on Rails and styled with Tailwind CSS, it features a responsive masonry layout

 ## Features

-- 🎭 Anonymous confession sharing
+- Anonymous confession sharing
-- 👥 No account required
+- No account required
-- 🎨 Modern dark theme UI
+- Dark theme UI
-- 📱 Responsive masonry layout
+- Responsive masonry layout
-- ❤️ Interactive emoji reactions
+- Interactive emoji reactions
-- 🔥 Trending confessions
+- Trending confessions
-- ⚡ Real-time updates with Turbo

 ## Prerequisites